allan-bonadio/recruit-o-dex/README.md

 - use Robo 3T to browse the database.
 Select all records, and rightclick, delete, OK.
 - If there's no connection for Robo3T, create a new one (that blue Create button).
 Local, no SSL or SSH, default everything.

+## subsystems
+* rodexServer.js - ajax server that talks to mongo.  standalone file run on nodejs.
+* MongoDB - typical installation
+* webapp in src, consisting of
+	* ReactJS
+	* my code
+	* webpack, standard with react

 ## backups

 See backup directory for all the backup tools and archives.